standroidbeta/data-science/README.md

 The goals for the data science team is as follows:
 1. Locate, scrape, and clean data that is relevant to creating a customized route based on a user's vehicle specifications.
 2. Locate, scrape, and clean data that our target audience would find useful during the course of a trip.
-3. Incorporate data into an api for use by our front end web and iOS team.
+3. Incorporate data into an api for integration into our web and iOS product.
 4. Perform value-added analytics on user data to increase customer interaction and overall satisfaction.

 This repository is divided between the flask API and notebooks directories.